Key takeaway

 On 1 October 2025, APR announced it would no longer accept or renew APR Design Recognition for packaging technologies with intentionally added fluorinated ingredients.
 This temporary suspension aims to align industry guidance with the increasingly complex regulatory environment, including California’s SB 343 law.
 Effective from October 2026, SB 343 tightens labelling criteria for recyclable materials based on real-world collection and sorting practices.

-Fluorinated Packaging Under Regulatory and Legal Scrutiny
+Fluorinated Packaging Under Regulatory And Legal Scrutiny

 This shift puts pressure on producers such as Inhance Technologies, a major fluorinator of high-density polyethylene (HDPE) containers.
 Used to enhance resistance for products like pesticides, fuels, and industrial cleaners, these containers are manufactured using Inhance’s proprietary Enkase™ technology.
 In a 7 October 2025 customer statement, Inhance criticised APR’s decision, describing it as unilateral and unsupported by technical standards.
 The company asserts its containers are safe, sustainable, and compliant with U.S. recyclability protocols.